dlicht110/compiler-construction/BNFC-installation.md

 As far as I understand these can be ignored as long as the executable `bnfc` was generated.

+Use your file browser to find where the exectuable `bnfc` is.
+I found it as `bnfc/source/dist/build/bnfc` (the first occurrence of `bnfc` refers to the directory I cloned from github, the second occurrence refers to the executable).

 Now we need to make sure that the operating system finds bnfc when typing `bnfc` in the terminal.
 For example, if you enter `bnfc --version` you may get a `command not found` message.
-Use your file browser to find where the exectuable bnfc is.
-I found it as `bnfc/source/dist/build/bnfc`.
-Now you need to make sure that it will be "in the path".
+We need to make sure that `bnfc` will be "in the path".
 I collected some information on [setting the PATH variable](https://github.com/alexhkurz/compiler-construction/blob/master/PATH.md).

 Now, on entering `bnfc --version` you should see `2.8.3`.
 (Or some larger number if you are doing this in the future.)